codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 - **Downcasting: ** Occurs when the reference variable of a subclass is being set to an object of the superclass type.
 This will manually convert the object type to that of the subclass. <br>(ex: `Animal animal = new Fox();` `Fox castedFox = (Fox) animal`)

-- **Dynamic Binding: ** The concept where the proper method implementation is chosen at run-time, and not compile-time.
+- **Dynamic Binding: ** The concept where the proper method implementation is chosen at run-time, and not compilation.

-- **Static Binding: ** The concept where the proper method implementation is chosen at compile-time, and not run-time.
+- **Static Binding: ** The concept where the proper method implementation is chosen at compilation, and not run-time.

 - **Method Overriding: ** Allows us to call the correct implementation of a method across multiple objects that share the same superclass.